Atonok/gps2/README.md

-## Get data from camera and gpsd via python, and send it to web.
+## Get data from camera and gpsd via python, and send it to the web.

 ### Client side (Raspberry PI)
 Files, you need on RPI device ....